Independence Temple

 The Temple in Independence, Missouri, is a house of worship and education "dedicated to the pursuit of peace".
 It dominates the skyline of Independence and has become the focal point of the headquarters of the Community of Christ (formerly the Reorganized Church of Jesus Christ of Latter Day Saints).
 The temple was built by the Community of Christ in response to a revelation presented at their 1984 World Conference by church prophet-president Wallace B. Smith.
 The revelation was the culmination of instructions shared over the course of more than 150 years by prior prophet-presidents recognized by the Community of Christ.
 Groundbreaking for the temple took place on April 6, 1990, and the completed structure was dedicated on April 17, 1994.

 Structure and building

-Looking up the spire from the center of the temple.